BigZihao/TF-recomm/README.md

 ### SVD implementation

+The idea of SVD is find the latent factor for both users and items, then the rating would be inner product of user vector and item vector.
+This idea can be translate to a objective function and solved by Gradient discent.

 #### Graph
 Given by user u and item i, the inference of the classic SVD is
 ```